-There are several ways you can freeze tomatoes.
+There are several (nearly effortless) ways to freeze tomatoes.
 Here are some ideas:

 The Vitamix purees the tomatoes in such a way that no skinning beforehand is required.
 It also works wonders (and the same way) for making pureed applesauce (which is great since there’s essential vitamins in the peels).

 If you want, you can add spices, etc. to the tomatoes before freezing, but I usually don’t do that.
 I wait until I thaw them and add ingredients fresh when I’m cooking.

 Another simple freezing technique is to freeze the tomatoes whole (or in large chunks) with the skins on.
 In the thawing process, the skins will slip off the tomatoes effortlessly.
 This technique is good for people that don’t want to take the time to blanch the fruit, and also don’t want completely pureed fruit, but like to cook with chunky tomatoes instead.

 A bonus for doing it this way is that you can take the SKINS (when you thaw your tomatoes) and simmer them down to a most excellent tomato paste (as you thaw and use the frozen tomatoes, slip the skin off and stick them in a bag in the freezer to save until you’ve got a pile of them to do this with).